tmtsoftware/csw/docs/src/main/framework/handling-lifecycle.md

 If a component is to transition from the offline state to the online state, the `onGoOnline` handler is called.
 The component should make any changes in its operation needed for online use.

+@@@ note { title=Note }

+Unless implemented by the developer, there is no fundamental difference in the inherent behavior of a component when in either state.
+These two states provide a standard way for code to be implemented via these handlers for the transition from one state to another, allowing the component to prepare itself to be online (ready for operations) or offline (stowed or dormant).
+Any call to transition to a online/offline state when the component is already in that state is a no op.

+@@@

 ### isOnline